-University of Franche-Comté LIFC laboratory

-IUT Belfort-Montbéliard, 2 Rue Engel Gros

-BP 27 90016 Belfort, France
+University of Franche Comté LIFC laboratory IUT Belfort-Montbéliard, 2 Rue Engel Gros BP 27 90016 Belfort, France {raphael.couturier,david.laiymani,sebastien.miquee} @univ-fcomte.fr

-{raphael.couturier,david.laiymani,sebastien.miquee}@univ-fcomte.fr

 Abstract.
 With the emergence of massive distributed computing resources, such as grids and distributed clusters architectures, parallel programming is used to benefit from them and execute problems of larger sizes.
 The asynchronous iteration model, called AIAC, has been proven to be an efficient solution for heterogeneous and distributed architectures.
 An efficient mapping of applications' tasks is essential to reduce their execution time.
-In this paper we present a new mapping algorithm, called MAHEVE (Mapping Algorithm for HEterogeneous and Volatile Environments) which is efficient on such architectures and integrates a fault tolerance mechanism to resist computing nodes failures.
-Our experiments show gains on a typical AIAC application execution time of about 55%, executed on distributed clusters architectures containing more than 400 computing cores with the JaceP2P-V2 environment.
+We present in this paper a new mapping algorithm, called MAHEVE (Mapping Algorithm for HEterogeneous and Volatile Environments) which is efficient on such architectures and integrates a fault tolerance mechanism to resist to computing nodes failures.
+Our experiments show gains on a typical AIAC application's execution time about 55%, executed on distributed clusters architectures containing more than 400 computing cores with the JaceP2P-V2 environment.